Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Biofluid Analysis Methods for Micronutrient Status Assessment

-Two techniques do not fit neatly into the above categories: body impedance measurement scanning \cite{heo_novel_2021} and electroacupuncture \cite{noauthor_support_2023}. \citet{heo_novel_2021} focuses on analyzing solely vitamin D (calcidiol) status using body impedance.
-They explored the correlation between vitamin D levels in blood, body composition, blood parameters from checkup, and arm impedance (from wrist to elbow) to calibrate an impedance measurement frequency for vitamin D \cite{heo_novel_2021}.
+\citet{heo_novel_2021} focused on analyzing solely vitamin D (calcidiol) status using body impedance.
+They explored the correlation between vitamin D levels in blood, body composition, blood parameters from checkup, and arm impedance (from wrist to elbow) in 26 patients (14 male) to calibrate an impedance measurement frequency for vitamin D \cite{heo_novel_2021}.
 The motivation was that "body fat accumulates vitamin D," and body fat can be measured by impedance measurement \cite{heo_novel_2021}.

-Vitastiq is the most immediately relevant device for micronutrition insights, with the company claiming that the device can non-invasively measure 26 different vitamins and minerals \cite{noauthor_support_2023}.
-The basis of the device's technology is electroacupuncture.
-It measures the electrical resistance at an 'acupuncture point' and compares it to a 'calibration point'.
-These points are very specific, and the user is taken through a tutorial to locate them properly \cite{kritsonis_hands-_2017}.
-Minimal details about how the device functions and electroacupuncture provide insight into micronutritional status are available.
-The information the user receives is only qualitative, and consumer reviewers noted a lack of confidence in the results \cite{kritsonis_hands-_2017}.
-As such, the manufacturer notes that Vitastiq is not a medical device and should only be used as an indicator of "general vitamin trend" \cite{noauthor_support_2023}.